Abdoulrhman/real-estate-app/README.md

-Sure, here is the updated README file with the added section about the JSON data file used as a server to persist data:

----

 # Real Estate Marketplace

 This project is a task for PropertySorted Company, demonstrating a simple real estate marketplace front-end application using Next.js, React, Tailwind CSS, Framer Motion, React Leaflet, and TypeScript.